Can You File Your Taxes With Your Last Paystub?

 Filing your tax return using only your last paystub can cause significant issues.
 Most notably, the IRS may reject your submission outright — especially if you’re attempting to file electronically.

 — One reason for this is that pay stubs often lack critical data.
 They don’t include an Employer Identification Number (EIN) or the precisely categorized income and tax fields that a W-2 provides.
 Without these, the IRS may flag your return as incomplete or inaccurate.
+This is why most e-file platforms won’t transmit a stub-only return.

 — Even when a final stub appears to show accurate totals for wages and withholdings, it may not account for year-end adjustments.
 Employers might not include things like late bonuses, benefit deductions, or payroll corrections in the final pay stub.
 If your estimated figures don’t match what the IRS receives from your employer, it can delay your refund or trigger a request for an amended return.